 When it comes to selling your car, keeping a close eye on the market value of your specific make and model is a wise move.
-Not only will this allow you to know roughly how much your car will be worth, but also identify the best time to sell, and get a better price for your car.
-Here, we’ll explore the several aspects of car value fluctuations, including why value can see so much movement throughout the year, how you can use this to your advantage, and how to effectively track the value of your car.
+Not only will this allow you to know roughly how much it will be worth, but also identify the best time to sell your car, and get a better price at resale.
+Here, we’ll explore the several aspects of car price fluctuations, including why value can see so much movement throughout the year, how you can use this to your advantage, and how to effectively track the value of your car.

-While there are many factors that can affect the overall value of a car, such as a manufacturer reputation, (a noteworthy example of this would be the 2015 vehicle emissions incident), more short-term, predictable fluctuations occur throughout the year based on demand and seasonality.
-Let’s take a look at what can cause price fluctuations over the seasons.
+While there are many factors that can affect the overall value of a car, such as, a manufacturer reputation (a noteworthy example of this would be the 2015 vehicle emissions incident).
+More short-term, predictable fluctuations occur throughout the year based on demand and seasonality.
+Let’s take a look at why prices fluctuate and what can cause them over the seasons.

 As winter subsides and the clouds part to allow warmer weather and more outdoor activities, buyers’ attentions turn to cars that provide a more enjoyable driving experience during the warmer months.
 Sportier cars, particularly convertibles, are much more desirable on the approach to summer, so if you’re looking to sell this could be the perfect time.
 Everything from budget convertibles, such as Mini Cooper soft top models and VW Beetles to higher-end sports models, will see a rise in interest from buyers at this time of year, and ultimately a rise in the market value.
 Oppositely, more winter-ready models, such as 4x4s lose a lot of interest at this time of year, which will likely have a knock-on effect on the resale value of these models during this time of year.